Albondigas Soup

 Ingredients needed

 • Ground beef.
-I prefer using only beef for my meatballs, but you can use a mixture of beef and pork.
-As mentioned earlier, lean ground beef works very well for this soup, as the mixture includes rice and eggs which helps keep them juicy and moist.
+I prefer using only lean ground beef for my meatballs, but you can use a mixture of beef and pork.

-• Rice.
-Use white long-grain al dente cooked rice.
+• White rice.
+Use al dente white long-grain rice.

 • Garlic.
-I add two cloves of garlic to the meatball mixture.
-You can add more or less depending on how much garlic you love in your food.
+Preferably fresh, though garlic powder does a fine job.
+You can add more or less depending on how garlicky you want your meatballs.

 • Herbs.
-I use parsley and mint for this recipe.
-While the authentic albondigas recipe does contain mint, you can skip it if you don’t like it.
-Using dried mint is an option, too.
+I used fresh parsley and mint for this recipe.
+While the authentic albondigas recipe contains mint, you can use fresh oregano or cilantro instead.

-• Broth.
-Both homemade and store-bought beef broth will work.
+• Beef broth.
+Both homemade and store-bought beef broth (or chicken broth) will work.
+Use low-sodium broth if desired.

 • Onion.
-Sautéed onions deepen the flavor of the broth.
+Sautéed to deepen the broth flavor.

 • Carrots, potatoes, and peas.
-This is the vegetable combination I prefer using for my Mexican meatball soup.
+My preferred vegetable combination for Mexican meatball soup.
+Other veggies like celery, cabbage, or zucchini are also good options.

 How to make albondigas soup